Predicting Relationship Labels and Individual Personality Traits from Telecommunication History in Social Networks using Hawkes Processes: Introduction

 This paper addresses three open questions concerning modeling and learning from call and text data traces.
 The first question relates to modeling the communication patterns between individuals.
-It is known that human communication is bursty, and that it exhibits a long-tail distribution of inter-event times~\cite{Malmgren2008,Jo2012}.
-Hawkes point processes have been successfully applied to model other bursty phenomena, such as information diffusion~\cite{Mishra2016FeaturePrediction} or neuron firing patterns in the human brain~\cite{Johnson1996}.
+It is known that human communication is bursty and that it exhibits a long-tail distribution of inter-event times~\cite{Malmgren2008,Jo2012, urena2020estimating}.
+Hawkes point processes have been successfully applied to model other bursty phenomena, such as information diffusion~\cite{Mishra2016FeaturePrediction} or neuronal firing patterns in the human brain~\cite{Johnson1996}.
 The question is \textbf{can we model the call patterns between individuals using Hawkes point processes?} The second question relates to learning about relationships between individuals using call patterns.
-Hawkes processes fitted on event series have been shown useful in predicting the final popularity of online items~\cite{Mishra2016FeaturePrediction}, and even differentiating between controversial and authoritative news sources~\cite{Kong2020a}.
-The question is therefore \textbf{can we differentiate the relationship type between two individuals, given their call and texting timing series fitted using a Hawkes model? can we detect their dynamics over time?} The third question relates to users' inferring personality traits from their outgoing call timing series.
+Hawkes processes fitted on event series have been shown helpful in predicting the final popularity of online items~\cite{Mishra2016FeaturePrediction}, and even differentiating between controversial and authoritative news sources~\cite{Kong2020a}.
+The question is, therefore, \textbf{can we differentiate the relationship type between two individuals, given their call and texting timing series fitted using a Hawkes model?} The third question relates to inferring users' personality traits from their call series.
 While there exist several prior work learning user personality traits using mobile phone data~\cite{Harari2019,Stachl2020,Monsted2018}, these usually rely on behavioral information collected via sensor and log data from smartphones, which requires access to the users' phones.
-The question is \textbf{can we use the Hawkes model outputs, fitted on the outbound call series originating from the same user to infer their personality traits?}
+The question is \textbf{can we use the Hawkes model outputs, fitted on the call series involving a given user, to infer their personality traits?}